avtomatik/superset-dbt-fed/README.md

-# superset-dbt-fed
+# FRED Data Pipeline with Superset and DBT
+An end-to-end data pipeline for Federal Reserve Economic Data (FRED).

-# Project Setup and Instructions
+## Project Setup and Instructions

 Follow these steps to get started with the project: